Vidhikothia/NovelNest/README.md

 # 📖NovelNest

 ## Overview
-NovelNest is a user-friendly book management application designed to help users organize, manage, and explore their personal book collections.
-Whether you are a casual reader or an avid bibliophile, NovelNest provides a seamless experience for tracking your books, categorizing them, and sharing them with others.
+NovelNest is a book management system for organizing books, authors, genres, and publishers, offering an intuitive interface with user authentication.

 ## Features
 - **Add New Books**: Easily add books to your collection with details like title, author, genre, and publication date.